meetsushantpatil/ud036_StarterCode/README.md

 `git clone https://github.com/meetsushantpatil/ud036_StarterCode.git`

 ### Executing code & displaying the static webpage
 You can define your favourite movie list in `entertainment_center.py`, by editing movie name, poster url & youtube trailer url.
-Also add this object instance to **movie_list** defined in teh script.
+Also add this object instance to **movie_list** defined in the script.

 And finally you can create & launch your static webpage, by executing :
 > `python entertainment_center.py`

-It will launch the webpage on your defualt browser, click on your movie to see the trailer.
+It will launch the webpage on your default browser, click on your movie to see the trailer.
 Have fun !